 In a situation where several compounds are present, scientific experiments will not provide correct data.
 So we have to separate the substances.
 Chromatography is a technique for separating multiple substances in a scientific experiment.

 HPLC is called liquid chromatography.
 There are two main types of chromatography: gas chromatography and liquid chromatography.
 HPLC uses a liquid as a solvent to separate substances.

 There are several types of liquid chromatography and the simplest operating technique is thin-layer chromatography (TLC), a technique in which a compound is spotted on a thin plate called TLC and the compound is separated as the solvent rises.

 Similarly, HPLC separates substances by the movement of liquids.

-A Pressure Pump Moves the Material at High Speed to Save Time
+A Pressure Pump Moves the Substances at High Speed to Save Time